lrinkedewit/secfi/README.md

   ]
 }
 ```
-3. I recommend using Postman as an easy way to play around with *vestedEquityCalculator*
+3. I recommend using Postman as an easy way to play around with **vestedEquityCalculator**

-## How to send requests to *vestedEquityCalculator* ➡️
+## How to send requests to **vestedEquityCalculator** ➡️
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/a9d44dcd10a3857f63f4?action=collection%2Fimport)
 For ease of use, I created a few sample requests in Postman.
 These can be used by clicking the link above.
 Make sure you have a Postman account.
 Play around with the requests!
 For instance, you can change the cliff to 6 months, 13 months, or 0 months.
 Furthermore, you can add multiple valuation dates & prices.

 ## How does it work in broad strokes? ⚡️
+**vestedEquityCalculator** is written in TypeScript and is deployed to a worker on Cloudflare.
+Workers on Cloudflare work similarly to lambdas in AWS but with the benefit that they don't have cold starts.
+To learn more, check out the (docs)[https://developers.cloudflare.com/workers/]